Print

 The following studies look at treatment for people with metastatic ER-positive breast cancer.

 - NCT05306340: A Study Evaluating the Efficacy and Safety of Giredestrant Plus Everolimus Compared With Exemestane Plus Everolimus in Participants With Estrogen Receptor-Positive, HER2-Negative, Locally Advanced or Metastatic Breast Cancer (evERA Breast Cancer).
-This study will evaluate the efficacy and safety of the selective estrogen receptor degrader (SERD) giredestrant, plus everolimus compared with exemestane plus everolimus in people with estrogen receptor ER-positive, HER2-negative locally advanced or metastatic breast cancer who have had previous treatment with a CDK4/6 inhibitor and hormone therapy.
+This study evaluates the efficacy and safety of the selective estrogen receptor degrader (SERD) giredestrant, plus everolimus compared with exemestane plus everolimus in people with estrogen receptor ER-positive, HER2-negative locally advanced or metastatic breast cancer who have had previous treatment with a CDK4/6 inhibitor and hormone therapy.

-- NCT04563507: Combined Immunotherapies in Metastatic ER+ Breast Cancer.
-Patients receiving standard first-line therapy for metastatic HR+ Breast cancer(BC) (letrozole+palbociclib) are randomly assigned to also receive Stereotactic Body Radiation Therapy(SBRT) to each metastatic lesion.
+- NCT04563507: Combined Immunotherapies in Metastatic ER+ Breast Cancer. in this study, patients receiving standard first-line therapy (letrozole+palbociclib) for metastatic HR+ breast cancer are randomly assigned to also receive stereotactic body radiation therapy (SBRT) for each metastatic lesion.

 Other clinical trials for people with breast cancer can be found here.